Commander-in-Chief's Trophy: History of the trophy

 The other two federal service academies – the U.S. Coast Guard Academy and U.S. Merchant Marine Academy – do not participate in this competition.
-They are approximately one-quarter the size of the three Department of Defense (DoD) academies and compete in Division III athletics, so they do not compete against the DoD military academies in most sports.
+They are approximately one-quarter the size of the three major service academies and compete in Division III athletics, so they do not compete against the larger military academies in most sports.
 The Coast Guard Bears and Merchant Marine Mariners have an annual football rivalry for the Secretaries Cup.

 The trophy has been the subject of at least one "spirit mission," or prank, leading up to a service academy rivalry game.
 In late November 2019, a group of Naval Academy midshipmen stole the CIC trophy from West Point (who had won it the previous year) and transported it to Annapolis.
 The prank was revealed when the trophy was placed on display at noon meal in front of the Brigade of Midshipmen at USNA.
 The event received significant attention on social media platforms.
 Upon West Point leadership learning of the incident, the trophy was promptly returned to USMA.
 It is not known how the trophy was stolen and transported, and neither Academy provided an official comment on the incident.
 Navy went on to win the CIC trophy following a 31–7 victory against Army on December 14, 2019.

 The trophy

 The trophy itself stands 2.5 ft high and weighs 170 lb.
 The design consists of three silver footballs in a pyramid-like arrangement, set on a circular base, with three arc-shaped sections cut out – one for each academy.
 In each of the cut-out areas stands a silver figurine of the mascot of one of the academies, in front of small, engraved plates denoting which years the respective academy has won the trophy.
 Beneath each of the three silver footballs is the crest of one of the three academies.

 When Air Force has possession of the trophy, it is displayed in a glass case in the Cadet Fieldhouse, the indoor sports complex at the Air Force Academy.
 When Navy has possession of the trophy, it is displayed in a glass case in Bancroft Hall, the Midshipmen's dormitory.
-When Army possesses the trophy, it is housed in a glass case outside the football offices in the Army West Point Sports Hall of Fame, part of the Kimsey Athletic Center in Michie Stadium.
+When Army possesses the trophy, it is housed in a glass case outside the football offices in the Army Sports Hall of Fame, part of the Kimsey Athletic Center in Michie Stadium.

+The trophy was replaced after the 2020 season with an identical trophy.
+The 1972–2020 trophy is now housed at the College Football Hall of Fame in Atlanta, GA.